US Window Tinting Laws

 Wyoming28%28%28%5 inches or as-1line, whichever comes first

-Non-compliance to these laws will certainly get you a ticket.
-The fine for violating these laws can go around $25 to over $200.
-So make sure that you are aware of the tinting laws in your state before your tint installation.
+Non-compliance with these laws will certainly get you a ticket.
+The fine for violating these laws can range from around $25 to over $200.
+So, make sure that you are aware of the tinting laws in your state before your tint installation.

 Where to find the best window tints?